genotrance/px/README.md

     Px will attach to the console and write to it even though the prompt is available for further commands.
 CTRL-C in the console will exit Px

-  --verbose  settings:verbose=
+  --verbose
-  Enable debug output. default: 0
+  Enable debug output. default: 0.
+Implies --foreground

   --debug  settings:log=
   Enable debug logging. default: 0